pymovements/pymovements/docs/source/contributing/maintainer-guidelines.rst

 Before releasing a new pymovements version make sure that all integration tests pass via `tox -e integration`.

-You need to register an account on [PyPI](https://pypi.org/account/register/) and request maintainer privileges for releasing new pymovements versions.
+You need to register an account on `PyPI <https://pypi.org/account/register/>`_ and request maintainer privileges for releasing new pymovements versions.

 The first step is releasing on GitHub.
-Our [release-drafter](https://github.com/pymovements/pymovements/blob/main/.github/release-drafter.yml) takes care of drafting a release log which should be available on the [release page](https://github.com/pymovements/pymovements/releases).
+Our `release-drafter <https://github.com/pymovements/pymovements/blob/main/.github/release-drafter.yml>`_ takes care of drafting a release log which should be available on the `release page <https://github.com/pymovements/pymovements/releases>`_.
 Please assign the listed PRs into the correct categories in the release draft.
-If all merged PRs adhered to the [Conventional Commit](https://www.conventionalcommits.org/en/v1.0.0/) specification the release-drafter will have already taken care of this.
+If all merged PRs adhered to the `Conventional Commit <https://www.conventionalcommits.org/en/v1.0.0/>`_ specification the release-drafter will have already taken care of this.
 Take special care for PRs that introduce breaking changes.
-Specify the version tag according to the [Semantic Versioning 2.0.0](https://semver.org/) specification.
+Specify the version tag according to the `Semantic Versioning 2.0.0 <https://semver.org/>`_ specification.
 After publishing the release on GitHub the latest commit will be tagged with the specified version.

 The next step is releasing pymovements on the PyPI repository.